atrick/atrick.github.io/proposal/voidpointer.md

 ```

-Occasionally, we need to convert from a VoidPointer to an
+Occasionally, we need to convert from a `VoidPointer` to an
-UnsafePointer.
+`UnsafePointer`.
 This should only be done in very rare circumstances
 when the author understands the compiler's strict type rules for
-UnsafePointer.
+`UnsafePointer`.
 Although this could be done by casting through an
-OpaquePointer, an explicit unsafe pointer cast would makes the risks
+`OpaquePointer`, an explicit unsafe pointer cast would makes the risks
 more obvious and self-documenting.
 For example:

 ```swift